Air Conditioner Repair Checklist

 - The initial place is checking your air filter.
 Get a new one if it’s filthy.

-- Then ensure the vents are open around your house.
+- Make sure the vents are open around your house.

 - If you’re still not getting enough chilled air, you should have your duct system checked by a specialist like Anderson Heating & A/C. Your ductwork may need to be repaired or reconnected in limited space locations like your attic, basement or crawl space.